FarronF/limerick-council-meetings/meetings/2021/11/22-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 2nd November 2021.md

 Housing, Local Government & Heritage should be asked to provide a definition of it.
 The

-Members also wanted clarification as to how the Metropolitan area of Limerick is defined and--- **4**
+Members also wanted clarification as to how the Metropolitan area of Limerick is defined and
+---
+**4**

 was it based on the Metropolitan District of Limerick electoral boundary.
 They also queried